Top Trades: June 3-June 10

 Number of Trades: 11 --- Number of Cards Traded: 16

 Here we are everyone, our inaugural list's most traded card of the week - and a new release at that: Disciple of Freyalise.
 We started this list with an MDFC land and now we're here to end it with one.
 So, let's start by comparing the lands behind each of these cards.
-Unlike Strength of the Harvest, the backside of Disciple of Freyalise enters the battlefield untapped (provided you pay three life), but can only add green.
-This makes a world of difference, not just because being untapped is leagues ahead of being tapped, but also because the less-restrictive color identity of mono-green here makes Disciple of Freyalise much more accessible to the broader Commander deck pool.
+Unlike Strength of the Harvest, the backside of Disciple of Freyalise enters the battlefield untapped (provided you pay three life), but can only add Green.
+This makes a world of difference, not just because being untapped is leagues ahead of being tapped, but also because the less-restrictive color identity of mono-Green here makes Disciple of Freyalise much more accessible to the broader Commander deck pool.
 Not playing white?
 Not a worry, Disciple of Freyalise has you covered.

 Now, on to the front side.
 For three generic mana and triple green, Disciple of Freyalise is a 3/3 creature that upon entering the battlefield provides you with the opportunity to sacrifice another creature.
 If you do, then you'll draw X and gain X, where X is that creature's power.
-This might seem like a heavy cost for a one-time effect, but let me ask you this: are you playing a basic Forest in any of your green decks?
+This might seem like a heavy cost for a one-time effect, but let me ask you this: are you playing a basic Forest in any of your Green decks?
 If so, then I can all but guarantee you your deck would be better by swapping it out for Disciple of Freyalise.
 Sure, the land attached here isn't fetchable off of a land tutor, but that is such a small trade-off (along with a Lightning Bolt's worth of damage) in exchange for the flexibility which late-game card draw like Disciple of Freyalise provides.

 Wrap Up